 The second phase is the policy brief stage, which typically runs from mid-January to early May.
 For this phase, Fellows will co-author a briefing note that draws on their collective research from the first phase.
 Briefing notes are to be 4 to 5 pages in length.
 Mentors are expected to work with their teams throughout this process and assist them in formulating policy recommendations.
 Students will present their briefing notes at a symposium at BSIA in April.

 The third phase is the presentation phase, which since 2015 has included a day of oral briefings at Global Affairs Canada in Ottawa.
 Following the presentation in Ottawa, students will be invited to revise their briefing notes based on the feedback they received prior to submitting them for publication.
-This year’s anthology is entitled “Cracks in the Liberal International Order: 2018 Global Trends Report”, and can be accessed on this page.
-To access individual briefs and last year’s report, “Turbulent Present, Uncertain Future: 2017 Global Trends Report”, please click here.
+The briefing notes are published in an annual Global Trends Report.